BUPT/magic-mirror/README.md

 1. Integrate Text to Speech so that the Mirror can Talk:
     1. Integrate with TTS API
     1. Develop our own algrithms like WaveNet (optional)
+1. Integrate Mirror with Wechat: Mirror will be able to talk with you on Wechat!

 ### Year 2020